Ravivari Market: History

 Ravivari Market was started by Sultan Ahmad Shah in 1414.
 Previously, it was known as Khaas bazar.
 It was operated on Friday in Bhadra Taar and in Ahmedabad.
 At that time, it was also known as Shukravari Bazar because it took place on Friday.
 Due to communal riots in 1914, the market was closed temporarily.
 The market soon found a new place near Siddi Saiyyed Mosque.
 Then, it shifted to the old civil court.
 Since 1954, the market has taken place at the Sabarmati riverfront.
 Hence, it is also known as Riverfront market.
 It has been made open to the public, following a formal inauguration by Gujarat Chief Minister- Narendra Modi on February 3, 2014.

 In 2002, when the communal riots happened, Sabarmati River functioned as the division between two communities.
 The west bank of the river is known as new Ahmedabad, where upper-middle-class people live; while the east bank of the river is old Ahmedabad, where lower-income people and minority class people live.
 The whole market is placed in the open space at Sabarmati Riverfront at Ellisbridge.
 The market does not have any formal physical entrance gate.
 However, there has an unwritten agreement among the vendors of where the market begins and ends.
-The entire market spreads across 32,000 squared feet behind Gaikwad Haveli, Ellisbridge, and Sardar Bridge.
+The entire market spreads across 32,000 square feet behind Gaikwad Haveli, Ellisbridge, and Sardar Bridge.